Lohit-Behera/jarurat_care/README.md

-# Wellness Retreats
+# Jarurat Care

-Assignment jarurat_care is a web application built to demonstrate a responsive web page.
-This project is developed using React.
+his project is developed using React.

 ## Running Using Docker